signs-with-sunset-scaled

 • Increased our prospect engagement while significantly reducing CPA

 Since working alongside Energy, PR has become a key part of our marketing mix.
-As a smaller player in the broadband market, it’s important for us to build familiarity, credibility and trust with potential customers, so increasing our presence in local (and sometimes national) media has played a vital role in helping achieve that.
-Aligned with strategic work across our other channels, we’ve managed to increase prospect engagement whilst significantly reducing our CPA, with post code searches on our website (a key metric for us) via organic and direct channels up 96% & 193% respectively.
+As a smaller player in broadband, it’s important for us to build familiarity, credibility & trust with potential customers, so increasing our presence in the media has played a vital role in helping achieve that.
+Aligned with strategic work across our other channels, we’ve increased prospect engagement whilst significantly reducing our CPA, with postcode searches on our website (a key metric for us) via organic and direct channels up 96% & 193% respectively.

 - Lee Probert | Marketing Director